MarxSteel/arduino-ds1302/README.md

-# DS1302 RTC library for Arduino
+#BIBLIOTECA RTC DS1302 PARA ARDUINO

 This project is a library for the [Arduino](http://arduino.cc) platform.
 It provides a simple interface to the